 It is the student's responsibility to verify administrative drops for excessive absences through MySPC using his or her student online account.
 If it is determined that a student is awarded financial aid for a class or classes in which the student never attended or participated, the financial aid award will be adjusted in accordance with the classes in which the student did attend/participate and the student will owe any balance resulting from the adjustment.

 ANY STUDENT WITH FOUR CONSECUTIVE ABSENCES WILL BE DROPPED FROM CLASS.
 STUDENTS WITH MORE THAN FOUR ABSENCES WILL BE DROPPED AT THE INSTRUCTORS DISCRETION.

 SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS:

-Textbook and Other Materials: Ugly's Electrical Reference by George V. Hart
+Textbook and Other Materials: Materials and handouts provided by the instructor.